 Central Michigan University, while facing external factors beyond our control, is committed to keeping higher education affordable and accessible to students and families.
 The university continues to expand programs, undertake new initiatives, and meet its core mission and ongoing operating needs through effectively managing finances and streamlining processes.
-However, declining population in the high school cohort in Michigan may have an adverse effect on the university's ability to meet its goals.
-The level of enrollment, state support, and potential compensation and benefit increases are major impact factors on student tuition and fee increases.
+However, declining population in the high school cohort in Michigan and impacts resulting from the COVID-19 global pandemic, may have an adverse effect on the university's ability to meet its goals.
+The level of enrollment, amount of state support, potential compensation and benefit increases, and cost of extensive efforts to mitigate COVID-19 are major impact factors on student tuition and fee increases.

-The university's state appropriations for fiscal year 2019 were \$1.3 million below its peak appropriations of seventeen years ago.
-In fiscal year 2019, state appropriations contributed approximately 19.0% of university revenues.
+The university's state appropriations for fiscal year 2020 were \$9.1 million below its peak appropriations of eighteen years ago.
+In fiscal year 2020, state appropriations contributed approximately 18.1% of university revenues.
 In fiscal year 2002, state appropriations contributed approximately 31.5% of university revenues.

-The university has a required supplemental contribution to the Michigan Public School Employees' Retirement System (MPSERS) for retiree pension and health care benefits that additionally reduces the revenue available for operations.
-The required contribution was \$15.5 million for fiscal year 2019 compared to \$6.2 million for fiscal year 2002.
+The university also has a required supplemental contribution to the Michigan Public School Employees' Retirement System (MPSERS) for retiree pension and health care benefits that additionally reduces the revenue available for operations.
+The required contribution back to the state was \$15.8 million for fiscal year 2020 compared to \$6.2 million for fiscal year 2002.

 The university is committed to preserving academic quality, providing excellent service to our students, and not dramatically increasing tuition and fees for our students and their families.
-The university is adamant about holding the line related to tuition and fee increases even though state appropriations are less than what they were seventeen years ago.
+The university continues to set the bar in maintaining low tuition and fee increases even though state appropriations are less than what they were eighteen years ago.
 Significant efforts, such as the newly created student financial wellness collaborative, will allow us to better educate and assist students with financial needs while we continue to identify and implement efficient and effective cost-saving measures.
-Recognizing the continued financial challenges of our students and their families, the university has increased total CMU aid from approximately \$31.2 million in 2008 to \$70.9 million in 2019, making degrees possible for many students who otherwise could not pursue their dream of higher education.
+Recognizing the continued financial challenges of our students and their families, the university has increased total CMU aid from approximately \$31.2 million in 2008 to \$69.9 million in 2020, making degrees possible for many students who otherwise could not pursue their dream of higher education.
 Central Michigan University continues to be committed to addressing the financial needs of our students and their families.